UPDATED ON 12/02/2025:

 An Authentication Bypass Using an Alternate Path or Channel vulnerability [CWE-288] affecting FortiOS and FortiProxy may allow a remote attacker to gain super-admin privileges via crafted requests to Node.js websocket module.

-Tracked as CVE-2024-55591 it is an ‘authentication bypass’ vulnerability with a CVSSv3 score of 9.6, marking it as critical vulnerability.
+Tracked as CVE-2024-55591 is an ‘authentication bypass’ vulnerability with a CVSSv3 score of 9.6, marking it as critical vulnerability.
 FortiOS is the operating system for Fortinet products, including Fortinet SSLVPNs and 'Next-Gen' Firewalls (NGFW). and FortiProxy is a secure web gateway that includes advanced filtering and inspection.

 It should be taken into consideration that reports show this is being exploited in the wild.